 CEval at the European Evaluation Society (EES) Conference 2024

-One of the highlights of CEval’s involvement was a lively fishbowl dialogue moderated by Prof. Dr. Reinhard Stockmann, Director of the Center for Evaluation and founder of CEval GmbH, on the topic Is Academic Training Necessary for the Professionalization of Evaluation?on 25th September.
+The first session with CEval’s involvement was a lively fishbowl dialogue moderated by Prof. Dr. Reinhard Stockmann, Director of the Center for Evaluation and founder of CEval GmbH, on the topic Is Academic Training Necessary for the Professionalization of Evaluation?on 25th September.
 The discussion focused on the increasing demand for qualified evaluators and the role of formal academic training in meeting this demand.
 Participants explored different paths to professionalization, including academic degrees, certifications, and on-the-job learning.

 Other respected speakers included Dr. Maya Vijayaraghavan, an experienced economist and evaluator, Prof. Juan Andrés Ligero Lasa, a sociology professor at Carlos III University, and Dr. Asela Kalugampitiya, the past President of the Asia Pacific Evaluation Association.